 Who goes to the 504 accommodations meeting (504 Team meeting)?

 The 504 Team meeting is attended by the parent, and people who know your child’s abilities.
 They understand the information that is being reviewed and know the types of accommodations that may meet your child’s needs.

-The 504 meeting must include at least two people who can:
+The 504 meeting must also include at least one person in each category below who can:

 - Talk about your child’s abilities and skills.
 (For example, your child’s teacher or guidance counselor may attend.)